Categories of 3D printing technologies and processes

 SLM 3D printers (Selective Laser Melting)

 Selective laser melting (SLM) uses a quite similar process as SLS.
 The difference between SLS and SLM is that in SLM, the powdered material is melted and not sintered.
 The high-power laser used in SLM 3D printers allows to fuse the particles of powder together to form the solid object.
-This additive manufacturing process is mainly used in industrial applications for the aerospace or medical industry.
+This additive manufacturing process is mainly used for direct manufacturing of end-use metal parts, in industrial applications for the aerospace or medical industry.
+Dental SLM 3D printers are also becoming more common for the production of metal dental appliances (crowns etc).

 Selective Laser Sintering (SLS) 3D printing technology (source: sculpteo.com).

-The Electron Beam 3D printing process is based on the same principle as the SLM additive manufacturing technology: a powdered material (usually metal or alloys) is solidified into a 3D object by energy, in this case the energy generated by an electron beam.
-Electron beam melting 3D printers build solid objects by melting the powdered material (unlike SLS where the material in sintered).
+The Electron Beam Melting (EBM) 3D printing process is based on the same principle as the SLM additive manufacturing technology: a powdered material (usually metal or alloys) is solidified into a 3D object by energy, in this case the energy generated by an electron beam.
+Electron Beam Melting 3D printers build solid objects by melting the powdered material (unlike SLS where the material in sintered).

 Other powder 3D printing technologies (DMLS, SLM, SHS, LM…)

 3D printers using powder materials are designed for industrial applications, such as rapid prototyping or direct manufacturing of parts.
-In addition to the powder-based 3D printing technologies listed above, you can also find: Laser Sintering (LS), Laser Melting (LM), Electron Beam Melting (EBM), Selective Heat Sintering (SHS), Selective Laser Sintering (SLS), Direct Metal Laser Sintering (DMLS), Selective Laser Melting (SLM) or Plaster-based 3D Printing (PP).
+In addition to the powder-based 3D printing technologies listed above, you can also find: Laser Sintering (LS), Laser Melting (LM), Selective Heat Sintering (SHS), Direct Metal Laser Sintering (DMLS), or Plaster-based 3D Printing (PP).

 The main difference between these advanced manufacturing technologies are the way the powder material is melted.
 EBM, EBAM and SLM entirely melt the material while SLS and LS rather fuse grains of powder together.
 The compatible 3D printing materials with powder SLS or SLM are Titanium alloys, thermoplastics, ceramic powders and metals, thus making powder 3D printers a fixture in industries such as Aerospace, where high resistance parts in metal are often required.